The EM Board

 The Huntsville-Madison County Emergency Management Agency's siren warning system is the result of seven years of research and development.
 The siren warning system is a culmination of the Comprehensive Warning Study that was developed and approved by the Huntsville-Madison County Emergency Management Board and staff in 1993.
 The siren warning system is a progressive, state-of-the-art computerized system that can be activated from the Emergency Operations Center or the Madison County 911 Center.
 The computer screen is monitored by Huntsville-Madison County Emergency Management, Huntsville Fire and Rescue Dispatch, and Sharp Communication.

 The purpose of an outdoor siren warning system is to alert persons outside of their home, school, business, etc. of potential danger.
 The sirens are sounded whenever a tornado warning is issued for Madison County.
 They may be activated for other life threatening situations which require emergency preparedness response actions by the population.
+It is important that you have at least 2 or more methods to receive a warning!
+Any single method can fail.
+Other methods include NOAA weather Radio to alert you indoors and at night, cellular phone apps, local television meteorologists, subscription based services that call your cell or home phone for notification as well as other methods.

 During a tornado warning, citizens should exercise their tornado preparedness plan and take cover immediately in the best available protective area that they have identified.
 Businesses should also exercise their severe weather plan.